visions18/DjangoForms/README.md

 <img src="images/form.PNG" width="300" height="300" border="4">

-Not so beautiful right!
-So let's see how we can beautify it with CSS.
+*Not so beautiful right!
+So let's see how we can beautify it with CSS.*

-Demonstration:
-We will manually render the form below and add CSS in it:
+This repo contains the code for manually rendering a form below and add CSS in it:

 <img src="images/Capture.PNG" width="400" height="300" border="4">

-Here are the steps:
-1. Created a Django project, myproject
-2. Created an app, main
-3. Connected the templates folder and added form.html
-4. Connected static folder and added style.css to it
-5. added a view for form.html
-6. connected the the template to view via url